UHF (1989)

 Wiki.

-UHF (released internationally as The Vidiot from UHF) is a 1989 American comedy film starring "Weird Al" Yankovic, David Bowe, Fran Drescher, Victoria Jackson, Kevin McCarthy, Michael Richards, Stanley Brock, Gedde Watanabe, Billy Barty, Anthony Geary, Emo Philips and Trinidad Silva; the film is dedicated to Silva, who died shortly after filming wrapped.
-The film was directed by Jay Levey, Yankovic's manager, who also co-wrote the screenplay with him.
-The film was originally released by Orion Pictures and is currently owned by Metro-Goldwyn-Mayer.
-Yankovic and Levey struggled to find a production company to finance the film, but were eventually able to get Orion's support after stating they could keep the film costs under $5 million.
+UHF (released internationally as The Vidiot from UHF) is a 1989 American comedy film starring "Weird Al" Yankovic, David Bowe, Fran Drescher, Victoria Jackson, Kevin McCarthy, Michael Richards, Stanley Brock, Gedde Watanabe, Billy Barty, Anthony Geary, Emo Philips and Trinidad Silva in his final film role; as Silva died before filming wrapped, the film is dedicated to his memory.
+Directed by Jay Levey, Yankovic's manager, who also co-wrote the screenplay with him, the film was originally released by Orion Pictures and became owned by Metro-Goldwyn-Mayer after their takeover in 1997.
+Yankovic and Levey struggled to find a production company to finance the film, but eventually secured Orion's support after agreeing to a $5 million budget.
 Principal photography took place around Tulsa, Oklahoma.

-Yankovic stars as George Newman, a shiftless dreamer who stumbles into managing a low-budget television station and, surprisingly, finds success with his eclectic programming choices, spearheaded by the antics of a janitor-turned-children's television host, Stanley Spadowski (Richards).
-He provokes the ire of a major network station that dislikes the competitive upstart.
+Yankovic stars as shiftless dreamer George Newman, who stumbles into managing a low-budget television station and surprisingly succeeds with his eclectic programming choices, spearheaded by the antics of a janitor turned children's television host, Stanley Spadowski (Richards).
+The competitive upstart provokes a major network station.
 The title refers to the ultra high frequency (UHF) analog television broadcasting band on which such low-budget television stations were often placed in the United States.
-Yankovic and Levey wrote the film after Yankovic's second studio album, and chose the approach of George having a vivid imagination to support the inclusion of parodies within the film.
+Yankovic and Levey wrote the film following Yankovic's second album, "Weird Al" Yankovic in 3-D, and set parodies within George's vivid imagination.

-UHF was a financial disappointment, as it was overshadowed by several major Hollywood blockbusters that were released at the same time.
-The film also received mixed critical reviews, which left Yankovic in a slump that would last until the surprise success of his next album in 1992.
-Despite being considered a failure, UHF went on to become a cult film thanks to home video and cable TV.
-The VHS of the film was rare and out of print for many years, with copies going for high prices online.
-In 2002, the film was released on DVD for the first time, and Shout!
-Factory released a special 25th-anniversary edition of UHF on November 11, 2014, on DVD and Blu-ray.
+Overshadowed by several concurrent major Hollywood blockbusters, UHF underperformed commercially and also received mixed critical reviews, which left Yankovic in a slump until the surprise success of his next album Off the Deep End in 1992.
+However, UHF soon became a cult film on home video and cable TV.
+The VHS version was rare and out of print for many years, with high prices online.
+In 2002, the DVD was released, and Shout!
+Factory released a special 25th-anniversary edition on November 11, 2014, on DVD and Blu-ray.
+On July 2, 2024, Shout!
+Factory released a 35th Anniversary Edition on 4K UHD, boasting a new 4K scan of the original 35mm camera negative and audio commentary with Weird Al and director Jay Levey.